bhawishya-r/Operating-systems-/4) system calls/concept.md

 while true
 do
-    echo "An experiment!"
+    echo "An experiment"
     sleep 1
 done
 ```

-The script continuously prints `An experiment!` with a 1-second delay.
+The script continuously prints `An experiment` with a 1-second delay.

 ### Tools Used